 Form I-589 must be filed by petitioners seeking asylum.
 This form expired on December 31, 2016, however, it remains current until an updated version is issued.

-Form I-914 must be filed for victims of human trafficking to receive immigration relief.
-This form expires on January 31, 2019, however, it will remain valid until an updated form is issued.
+This is the T Visa Application Form I-914 that must be filed for victims of human trafficking to receive T Visa immigration relief.

 The Department of Homeland Security issued this policy memorandum to provide guidance about extensions of status for T and U nonimmigrants, including any related applications for adjustment of status.